SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 ### 🧠 Knowledge check

-??? question "Knowledge question 1"

-    Assume you have a code coverage of 100%, would you expect that no bugs are present in your code?
+1. Assume you have a code coverage of 100%, would you expect that no bugs are present in your code?

     ??? success "Solution"